PRIVACY POLICY

 The right to data portability does not apply to processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in us.

 f.
-Right to object
+Right of objection

-If the personal data relating to you are processed for the purpose of direct marketing, you have the right to object at any time to the processing of personal data relating toyou for the purpose of such marketing; this also applies to profiling insofar as it is related to such direct marketing.
+If your personal data is processed for the purpose of direct marketing, you have the right to object at any time to the processing of your personal data for the purpose of such marketing; this also applies to profiling, insofar as it is related to such direct marketing.
+If you object to processing for direct marketing purposes, your personal data will no longer be processed for these purposes.

-You have the possibility, in connection with the use of information society services, notwithstanding Directive 2002/58/EC, to exercise your right to object by means of automated procedures using technical specifications.
+You have the possibility, in connection with the use of information society services – notwithstanding Directive 2002/58/EC – to exercise your right to object by means of automated procedures using technical specifications.

 g.
 Right to revoke the declaration of consent under data protection law

-Pursuant to Art.
-7 para.
-3 of the GDPR, you have the right to revoke your declaration of consent under data protection law – even before the GDPR came into force (25th of May 2018) – at any time.
-The revocation shall not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.
 The revocation of consent can be declared via e-mail, letter or telephone to our contact details above.
-Furthermore, you can revoke the consent given in our cookie consent banner at any time.
-To do this, call up our Cookie Consent banner again.
-You will find the link button to the banner under the designation “Cookie setting” on every sub-page of our website at the bottom of the screen.
+In addition, you can revoke the consent given in our cookie consent banner at any time.
+To do so, call up our cookie consent banner again.
+You will find the link button to the banner under the designation “Cookie setting” on every subpage of our website at the bottom of the screen.

 h.
 Automated decision in individual cases including profiling